bright/new-www/content/blog/striking-a-balance-adam’s-journey-through-hybrid-and-native-app-development.md

 Meta does a good job developing it, typically releasing updates once a quarter.
 In recent years, there have been significant updates to the framework's architecture, making it easier to integrate hybrid with native modules.

 <div className="image">![quote on React Native](/images/adam_quote_react_native.png "quote on React Native")</div>

+Another **interesting development is Expo, which adds another layer of abstraction**, making it even easier to build an app.
+However, this also introduces more limitations.
+Still, for someone looking to release an app with a small budget, Expo allows a single developer to do so efficiently.

+**I don't believe React Native will ever completely replace native development**, but it does provide small startups with a chance to quickly release an MVP in a cost-effective way.
+That said, I think it's crucial to educate startup owners that while choosing a hybrid solution might be cheaper initially, it could become costly in the long term when you need to rewrite the app or at least parts of it.

+Unfortunately, not every software company is transparent about this with their clients. **It's important to be aware that hybrid mobile development might not be as cost-effective as it seems at first**.
+Once your MVP proves successful, you might need to "pay some debts" to scale effectively.

+## You work in a team developing a mental health application.
+How does this impact your daily work?

+Working on a mental health solution has changed the way I approach my work.
+I now see my role from a broader perspective, recognizing that the app I help build supports people dealing with serious mental health challenges like grief, depression, and anxiety.

+For example, **we developed a feature that allows users to notify the appropriate organizations if they notice someone expressing suicidal thoughts during a chat conversation**.
+While the feature itself might not be technically groundbreaking, the potential to save lives makes it incredibly meaningful.
+Although my daily tasks haven’t changed – I still solve problems with code – I feel an added sense of purpose in what I do every day.

+## What convinced you to join Bright Inventions?

+I was **positively surprised by the recruitment process**.
+It was the most professional one I’ve ever participated in, and at the same time, the most challenging.
+From the first conversations with the recruiter, I could already sense that the work culture was at a high level.

+During the technical interview, **I appreciated the emphasis on code quality**, which is also important to me.
+For someone like me who is passionate about programming writing high-quality code is crucial.

+Additionally, I was drawn to the idea of collaborating with a client from the Middle East.
+I’m interested in Middle Eastern and African cultures and I actually learn Arabic in my free time, so this opportunity aligned perfectly with my personal interests.

+I also appreciate that in our team, we have regular meetings where we discuss technical aspects, new trends and tools, and **make decisions about which features should be refactored and how**.